SAP-samples/automation-pilot-examples/check-cf-space-quota-utilization/README.md

 ![Command execution](assets/command-execution.png)

-In a several minutes after the command has finished its execution the result of the resource utilization analysis could be observed as an email delivered via the SAP Alert Notification service:
+Several minutes after the command has finished its execution the result of the resource utilization analysis could be observed as an email delivered via the SAP Alert Notification service:

 ![Email notification](assets/ans-email.png)